znbn/django-cms/docs/user/reference/page_admin.rst

 *Description meta tag* is expected to be used to populate a `<meta>` tag in the document `<head>`.
 This is not displayed on the page, but is used for example by search engines for indexing and to show a summary of page content.
 It can also be used by other Django applications for similar purposes.
-Description is restricted to 155 characters, the number of characters search engines typcially use to show content.
+Description is restricted to 320 characters, the number of characters search engines typically use to show content.

 =================
 Advanced settings